trace-cmd-report - Man Page

 To see only the kmalloc calls that were greater than 1000 bytes:

-#trace-cmd report -F 'kmalloc: bytes_req > 1000'
+# trace-cmd report -F 'kmalloc: bytes_req > 1000'

 To see wakeups and sched switches that left the previous task in the running state:

-# trace-cmd report -F 'sched: prev_state == 0 || (success == 1)'
+# trace-cmd report -F 'sched: prev_state == 0' -F 'sched_waking'

 The above needs a little explanation.
-The filter specifies the "sched" subsystem, which includes both sched_switch and sched_wakeup events.
-Any event that does not have the format field "prev_state" or "success", will evaluate those expressions as FALSE, and will not produce a match.
-Using "||" will have the "prev_state" test happen for the "sched_switch" event and the "success" test happen for the "sched_wakeup" event.
+The filter specifies the "sched" subsystem, which includes all scheduling events.
+Any event that does not have the format field "prev_state", will evaluate those expressions as FALSE, and will not produce a match.
+Only the sched_switch event will match that.
+The second "-F" will include the sched_waking event.

 # trace-cmd report -w -F 'sched_switch, sched_wakeup.*'